Skip to content

 ret

-For just one add(3, 4), at the assembly level you need to worry about: how the stack frame is set up, which register the parameter is passed through (the x86-64 System V calling convention uses rdi/rsi/rdx/rcx/r8/r9 for the first six integer arguments), where the return value is placed, and how the stack is restored after the call.
-In C++, writing one line of code handles all of this—the compiler does it all for you.
+Just for one add(3, 4), at the assembly level, you have to worry about: how the stack frame is built, which register the parameter is passed through (x86-64 System V calling convention is rdi/rsi/rdx/rcx/r8/r9 for the first six integer arguments), where the return value is placed, and how the stack is restored after the call.
+In C++, writing one line of code handles all this; the compiler does it all for you.

-The example above is too simple, so let's try passing a string.
-This involves pointers, memory layout, and related concepts.
+The example above is too simple.
+Let's try passing a string.
+This involves pointers, memory layout, and such.

 cpp